-Since 2020, the Trust has provided technical legal assistance to the Seychelles Attorney General’s office to draft the hate crime components of the Bill.
+Since 2020, the Trust has provided technical legal assistance to the Seychelles Attorney General’s office to draft the hate crime components of the Act.
 We are also grateful to Professor Mark Walters of the University of Sussex, for his invaluable expertise and contribution to the drafting process.

 After South Africa, the Seychelles is now the second country in Africa to protect against all forms of hate-based victimisation.

-The Bill amends the Seychelles Penal Code, labelling certain existing offences as ‘aggravated’ – meriting higher penalties – when they are driven by hostility or bias against the victim based on protected characteristics, such as race, religion, disability, sexual orientation, gender identity and sex characteristics.
+The Act amends the Seychelles Penal Code, labelling certain existing offences as ‘aggravated’ – meriting higher penalties – when they are driven by hostility or bias against the victim based on protected characteristics, such as race, religion, disability, sexual orientation, gender identity and sex characteristics.

 We are honoured to have played a key role in creating this significant milestone for the Seychelles.
 The changes to the Penal Code will provide new and meaningful protections for people targeted simply because of who they are and encourages marginalised communities to report crimes.
 By enacting this law, the Seychelles has taken a strong stance against hate-motivated violence, ensuring that the most vulnerable members of society are protected.